civican/legisinfo/44-1/bills/C-41/bill_text.md

 respecting reporting by the person to whom an authorization is granted under section 83.032 for the purpose of ensuring compliance with the authorization and with any terms and conditions included in it under subsection 83.032(12); and

-prescribing any other entity for the purpose of paragraph 83.038(j).
+prescribing any other entity for the purpose of paragraph 83.038(1)(j).

 ### Section 83.0392

-  **(1)** The Public Safety Minister must prepare and cause to be laid before each House of Parliament, within **90** days after the first day of January of every year, a report on the operation of sections 83.031 to 83.0391 for the previous calendar year.
+  **(1)** The Public Safety Minister must prepare and cause to be laid before each House of Parliament, within 90 days after the first day of January of every year, a report on the operation of sections 83.031 to 83.0391 for the previous calendar year.

   **(1.1)** The report under subsection (1) must set out the number of applications for authorizations made, approved or refused in the previous calendar year.

   **(1.2)** If the report under subsection (1) contains any redactions, the Public Safety Minister must forward the unredacted report to the National Security and Intelligence Committee of Parliamentarians as well as the National Security and Intelligence Review Agency.

-  **(2)** A comprehensive review of sections 83.031 to 83.0391 and their operation must be conducted by the Public Safety Minister no later than the **first** anniversary of the day on which this section comes into force.
-The Public Safety Minister must cause a report to be laid before each House of Parliament within 180 days after that **first** anniversary **and every five years thereafter**.
+  **(2)** A comprehensive review of sections 83.031 to 83.0391 and their operation must be conducted by the Public Safety Minister no later than the first anniversary of the day on which this section comes into force.
+The Public Safety Minister must cause a report to be laid before each House of Parliament within 180 days after that first anniversary and every five years thereafter.

   **(3)** If the report identifies any deficiencies in sections 83.031 to 83.0391 or their operation, the report must include a plan to remedy those deficiencies — including any proposed legislative amendments — and a timeline for its implementation.